Aishwarya Majmudar

 Aishwarya Majmudar is an Indian singer.

-Majmudar rose to prominence after winning the 2007–08 musical reality show STAR Voice of India - Chhote Ustad at the age of 15.
+Majmudar won the 2007–08 musical reality show STAR Voice of India - Chhote Ustad at the age of 15.
 She also took part in Music Ka Maha Muqabala on Himesh Reshamiya's "Himesh's Warriors" team.
+Since then she has featured as a playback singer for a variety of Bollywood films and performs traditional Gujarati songs.

 Career

 Majmudar has recorded numerous albums, including Saat Suro na Sarname, Paalav, Swarabhishek, Videshini, Niralo Mukaam, Aishwarya's Nursery Rhymes, Sapna Sathe Aishwarya, and Allak Mallak.
 She recorded her first playback song for the Gujarati film, Ghar maru mandir in February 2003.
 In 2008, she recorded a theme song, "Asmani Rang Hoon" for the Hindi television series Dill Mill Gayye.
 Her first Bollywood playback song, "Hari Puttar Is a Dude", was released in July 2011 for the film Hari Puttar: A Comedy of Terrors.
-She has recorded for four Hindi movies and completed recording "Ele Elege" for the 2012 Kannada movie Crazy Loka.
-She has recorded one song "Aa Safar" for urban Gujarati movie, Kevi Rite Jaish, in 2012.
+She has recorded songs for four Hindi movies and completed recording "Ele Elege" for the 2012 Kannada movie Crazy Loka.
+She recorded one song, "Aa Safar" for the urban Gujarati movie, Kevi Rite Jaish, in 2012.
 She has won the Gujarat State Award for Best Playback Singer three times.